The Origin and History of the

 - Sect.
 V. - The Second Death

 - Chapter VI.
-The Introduction of the Doctrine into the Christian
+The Introduction of the Doctrine into the Christian Church

 - The general Corruption of the early Church